aaronparker/aaronparker.github.io/_posts/2016-05-25-citrix-sharefile-drive-mapper.md

   <a href="http://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMapperBrowsing.mp4">http://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMapperBrowsing.mp4</a></video>
 </div>

-If we look at the cache folder again after files have been accessed, you&#8217;ll see the files appearing the cache folder in real time.
+If we look at the cache folder again after files have been accessed, you'll see the files appearing the cache folder in real time.

 <figure id="attachment_4424" aria-describedby="caption-attachment-4424" style="width: 1024px" class="wp-caption alignnone">[<img class="wp-image-4424 size-large" src="http://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMapperLocalAppData-1024x509.png" alt="The Drive Mapper local cache" width="1024" height="509" srcset="https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMapperLocalAppData-1024x509.png 1024w, https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMapperLocalAppData-150x75.png 150w, https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMapperLocalAppData-300x149.png 300w, https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMapperLocalAppData-768x382.png 768w, https://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMapperLocalAppData.png 1135w" sizes="(max-width: 1024px) 100vw, 1024px" />](http://stealthpuppy.com/wp-content/uploads/2016/05/ShareFileDriveMapperLocalAppData.png)<figcaption id="caption-attachment-4424" class="wp-caption-text">The Drive Mapper local cache</figcaption></figure>

 Each of these cache files is a copy of the actual file data - I can copy out a file from here, rename it with the correct file extension and open the file.
 The filter driver is what makes it possible to access the file data on the ShareFile drive and for that data to be seamlessly cached locally.

 I wanted to test accessing large files and see the impact on the user experience.
 In this example, I have a 43Mb PowerPoint presentation.
-I&#8217;ve noticed that files are cached as soon as they&#8217;re accessed and that access could be Explorer generating a thumbnail or the user right-clicking on a file.
+I've noticed that files are cached as soon as they're accessed and that access could be Explorer generating a thumbnail or the user right-clicking on a file.

 In the video below you can see the effect of right clicking on this large, un-cached file.
 Explorer halts while the file is downloaded and as soon as it is has been cached all subsequent access is just like local disk (because it is).
 At the end of the video, the second right click is very responsive.